markuptitan/ACN-syllabus/content/data-science/foundational-short-course/9-measures-of-central-tendency-in-python/_index.md

 ---
-title: Descriptive statistics in Python
+_db_id: 1077
 content_type: topic
 ready: true
+title: Descriptive statistics in Python
 ---

 Python comes equipped with built-in capabilities that are useful for calculating various measures of central tendency.